nginx/unit-docs/source/configuration.rst

        communication via the listener.

    * - :samp:`conf_commands`
-     - Object, defines SSL `configuration commands
+     - Object, defines the SSL `configuration commands
        <https://www.openssl.org/docs/manmaster/man3/SSL_CONF_cmd.html>`__ to
        be set for the listener.